Platform Work Directive 2024: Chapter IV Transparency

+Chapter V Enforcement

 Article 13 requires everyone on a platform has adequate redress and dispute resolution for violation of rights.

 Article 14 requires procedures to support people doing platform work, including those with "a legitimate interest in defending the rights of persons performing platform work", such as trade unions.

 Article 15 requires that member states ensure people doing platform work can contact and communicate with each other, while complying with the General Data Protection Regulation (EU) 2016/679, and the platform must refrain from accessing or monitoring these contacts or communications.

 Article 16 requires people doing platform work can make a platform release evidence under their control, if needed by court order.

 Articles 17 to 18 protect people from any adverse treatment or dismissal for exercising rights under the Directive, that they can request reasons for dismissal, and the burden of proof lies on the platform.

 Article 19 requires supervision and penalties for breach.

 Articles 20 to 24 are final provisions on the Directive setting minimum standards, being implemented, and reviewed.